kekayan/notes/_posts/2020-05-20-django-abstract-model.md

  as you noticed we have included the both created date and update date fields for each model .

-Someone With the knowledge of OOP will think about it in a different way.
-With help of Abstract classes in Django He can first create a Date Aware Abstract model as a base and then extend it to other models without repeating it.
+With the knowledge of OOP, we can approach this in a better way.
+Abstract classes in Django is the answer to the above situation
+We can first create a Date Aware Abstract model as a base and then extend it to other models without repeating it.
-To create a Abstract model in Django we have to add the Meta class and mention abstract is true.
+To create an Abstract model in Django we have to add the Meta class to our model and set abstract is true.

 ```python
 class DateAwareModel(models.Model):